LouieOHagan/Simple-Weather-Website/README.md

     - #### Imagery
         - Imagery was a massive factor when it came to design, it always is but was especially important for this project.
-When the user loads on the page, 85% of the page height is taken up by the image that contains the words "Weather Made Simple" so it was essential that the image instantly ticked off the design criteria, drew in the user and that the colour scheme and imagery matched and/or complimented one another.
+When the user loads on the page, 85% of the page height is taken up by the image that contains the words "Weather Made Simple" so it was essential that the image instantly ticked off the design criteria, drew in the user and that the colour scheme and imagery matched and/or complement one another.
 The image used was chosen as it was a great mix of warm and welcoming colours, the white texted worked really well on top of it and the colour was a unique orange that made for a great colour scheme.
-The weather icon images were also a big focus throughout the project and a lot of time went in to making them simplistic but effective.
+The weather icon images were also a big focus throughout the project and a lot of time went into making them simplistic but effective.

 * ### Wireframes
     * Home Page - Desktop Wireframe - [View](https://github.com/LouieOHagan/Simple-Weather-Website/blob/master/readMe-assets/wireframes/Home%20-%20Desktop.png)